 New Relic pricing

 Usage-based pricing.
 Free tier with 100GB/month of data ingest.
-Paid plans start at $49 per user/month.
+The prices of their Standard, Pro, and Enterprise plans are only available upon request.

 14. Incident.io